Judge affirms stricter interpretation of federal mining law

 Hicks cited the 9th Circuit's unprecedented ruling in an Arizona case last year that upended the government's long-held position that the 1872 Mining Law conveys the same rights established through a valid mining claim to adjacent land for the disposal of tailings and other waste.

-Rather, the company must establish — and the government validate — that valuable minerals are present in the neighboring land for such a claim to exist.
+Rather, the company must establish — and the government validate — that valuable minerals are present in such lands for such a claim to exist.

 In the case of the molybdenum, which is most often used to strengthen steel, Hicks found “no meaningful difference'' between the Forest Service arguments in the 9th Circuit decision on the Arizona mine "and BLM's arguments here."